AnishRN/streamlit-projects/README.md

 ```

 📌 Note
+- All the projects and apps mentioned in this repository are ***only for educational purposes!!!***
-All apps are live on Streamlit Cloud (free-tier).
+- All apps are live on Streamlit Cloud (free-tier).
 Feel free to fork the repo or test them directly online using the links above!

 ---